-The Northeast planning area is served by a the Knappa-Svensen-Burnside RFPD and the Westport-Wauna RFPD.
+The Northeast planning area is served by a number of rural fire protection districts including the John Day-Fernhill Rural Fire Protection District (RFPD), Knappa-Svensen-Burnside RFPD and the Wauna-Westport-Westport-Wauna RFPD, all with fair ratings.

 The Knappa Fire District services approximately 100 square miles within Clatsop County, from Bradley Summit on Highway 30 to the city limits of Astoria.
 In 2020 the District responded to over 550 calls for service, including the following: